hugozap/redux-p2p-middleware/README.md

 Everytime one of the actions in the 'actionsToReplicate' array gets dispatched it will be passed to the transport layer to replicate to the other peers.
 When a peer receives the action it will be dispatched to the peer store.

-# What applications can benefit of this approach?
+# Replicating the actions vs replicating the state

-This approach replicates the actions instead of the actual store.
-It makes sense for some realtime apps (but not for all).
-Depending on the replication strategy it's possible for some actions to arrive in different order.
-This won't matter for a realtime drawing app but may be problematic for other kind of apps.
+Some applications benefit from the replication of actions where each peer receives actions and dispatches those to its own store.
+Because some replication techniques do not guarantee message order, some actions could arrive in different order.
+This doesn't matter if you are creating a realtime social network feed but may be important in other scenarios.

 # Create a custom transport layer